 - Hootsuite – another website app that’s been around for a while.
 You can add up to three social media accounts for free.
 More than three accounts would require you to purchase a premium account.

 Although these tools are great, there’s no guarantee that at one time, some of their features would fail.
-And in growing your Instagram account, it’s important that your tools work most of the time if not all the time.
+So don’t rely on them too much and have backups for your backup.

 If you are not confident in pre-scheduling your Instagram posts using schedule apps, you have an option to outsource management to a virtual assistant.
-A social media virtual assistant knows what works and what does not work in social media based on previous work experiences.
 He/she can be a great investment for growing your Instagram account, thus, growing your business.

 If there’s anything that should be done by a human on Instagram it’s commenting and direct messaging.
-I personally don’t like sending an auto-message to new followers but it has worked for others in the past.
-So figure out if it’ll work for you or not.
+I personally don’t like sending an auto-message to new followers.
+I prefer to DM people and do some leg work before doing so.
+Browsing their page, links and images to get some backstory before just pitching them.
+You want to build a relationship.

 Best Practices for Growth